securitymates/securitymates.github.io/_posts/2025-02-07-How the Web Works: Exploring Its Architecture and Components.md

 ## Ideal Web Request Flow

-When users make a request to a website, a well-organized flow ensures that the request is processed efficiently, securely, and quickly.
-This flow depends on various components working together to handle traffic, protect the servers, and deliver content in the most optimal way.
+When users make a request to a website, a well-organized flow ensures that the request is processed efficiently, securely and quickly.
+This flow depends on various components working together to handle traffic, protect the servers and deliver content in the most optimal way.

 When all components are in place, an ideal request flow looks like: